Home

 What to expect during construction

 Third Phase: In the third phase, Gunnery Road will be closed from Buckingham Road to just before Sunset Road.
 Similar to the previous phase, a detour will guide traffic from Buckingham Road to Sunset Road and then back onto Gunnery Road.
 Access to Gunnery Baptist Church on Gunnery Road will remain in all phases.
 Temporary traffic signals will remain in place.
 Sidewalk closures will continue throughout this phase.
+The Third Phase is scheduled to begin Fall 2025 and anticipated to be completed by Winter 2026.

 about roundabouts